The Cheetah

 matters greatly to me.

-We still have time to change this world, but need to act quickly before time runs out.
+We still have time to change this world, but we need to act quickly.
 The planet and its ecosystems are interdependent.
-What happens to one will effect and influence all the others eventually.
+What happens to one ecosystem will effect and influence all the others eventually.
 We are all a

-major part of this process, and can choose to be a good part.
+major part of this process, and can choose to make a difference.

-If we protect natural habitat and cultivate keystone species then other animals will thrive and the natural world will grow stronger.
+If we protect natural habitat and cultivate keystone species together then other animals will thrive and the natural world will grow stronger, more resilient and healthy.

-If we choose apathy and allow corporate controlled governments to destroy nature for profit then we will lose keystone species and face ecological collapse; If we allow that to happen then there is no coming back.
+If we fall into apathy and allow corporate controlled governments to destroy nature for profit then we will lose the ecosystems upon which all life depends upon eventually.
+Ecological collapse cannot be reversed past a certain point; If we allow that to happen then there will be no coming back.

-As we have seen in 2020 the world can rapidly change if it wants.
+As we saw in 2020 the world can rapidly change if it wants.

-There are many people out there who know we need to act now.
+There are many people today who know we need to act now.

-It is up to us to work together to create a change that is good.
+It is up to us to work together to create a change that is good for all.

 None of us can do this alone.
-We should be working together.
+We need to work together.

 The future of our children depends upon all of our actions.

-The planet and nature need us to act now.
+The planet and nature need us all to act now.

 So let's act now, together.